Recovery and enforcement

-Where there are several people liable to pay Council Tax for a property, each person is responsible for the full amount.
-Any arrangements about who pays what percentage of the bill are between the payers themselves.
-For example, three joint tenants of a property may agree between themselves that each will pay one third of the bill.
-If two tenants make their payments but the third does not, the reminder will be issued in the name of all three tenants and any further action can be taken against all, or any one of the three tenants.
-A person is not under a duty to pay an amount of Council Tax for which they are jointly and severally liable unless they have been sent a bill.
-It is usual for the bill to be in joint names, for example, Mr and Mrs 'X', or Mr 'A', Mr 'B' and Miss 'C'.
+Where there are several people liable to pay Council Tax, each person is responsible for the full amount.
+Any arrangements about who pays what percentage of the bill are between the payers.
+Three joint tenants of a property may agree that each will pay one third of the bill.
+If two tenants make payments but the third does not, the reminder is issued to all three tenants.
+Any further action can be taken against all, or any one of the three tenants.
+It is usual for the bill to be in joint names.
+An example could be Mr and Mrs 'X', or Mr 'A', Mr 'B' and Miss 'C'.
 Summonses and notice of Liability Orders are sent to each named person on an account.

 First and Second Reminders

-Reminders are sent addressed to all liable persons named on the original bill (only one reminder per dwelling is sent, they are not sent to each individual).
-If no payments are made, or insufficient payments are received by the due date of an instalment, a reminder notice will be issued requiring payment to be made within seven days.
+Reminders are sent addressed to all liable persons named on the original bill.
+Only one reminder per dwelling is sent.
+They are not sent to each individual.
+If no payments are made, or insufficient payments are received, a reminder notice will be issued.
+This will require payment to be made within seven days.
 Only two reminders will be issued in any financial year.
-If a customer fails to pay an instalment on a third occasion in the year, a final notice will be issued for the full balance outstanding for the year.
+Failure to pay an instalment on a third occasion in the year will result in a final notice being issued.
+This will be for the full balance outstanding for the year.

-If after receiving the First Reminder (PDF: 65Kb / 2 pages) the overdue amount is paid by the date specified in the reminder, the customer may continue to pay by monthly instalments.
-If the overdue amount is not paid by the date specified, the next stage is to issue a Summons to Court (see Summons Procedure).
+If the overdue amount is paid by the date specified, the customer may continue to pay by monthly instalments.
+If the overdue amount is not paid by the date specified, we will issue a Summons to Court.
+Read the First Reminder (PDF: 65Kb / 2 pages).

-If after receiving the Second Reminder (PDF: 49Kb / 2 pages) the overdue amount is paid by the date specified in the reminder, the customer may continue to pay by monthly instalments.
-If the overdue amount is not paid by the date specified, the next stage is to issue a Summons to Court (see Summons Procedure).
+If the overdue amount is paid by the date specified, the customer may continue to pay by monthly instalments.
+If the overdue amount is not paid by the date specified, we will issue a Summons to Court.
+Read the Second Reminder (PDF: 49Kb / 2 pages).

-A Final Notice (PDF: 79Kb / 2 pages) explains to the customer that they have lost the right to pay by instalments and that the balance for the financial year should now be paid in full.
-Even at this point encouragement is given to the customer to bring their instalments up-to-date and to start paying by direct debit.
+A final notice explains that the customer has lost the right to pay by instalments.
+Read the Final Notice (PDF: 79Kb / 2 pages).
+The balance for the financial year should now be paid in full.
+Encouragement is given to the customer to bring their instalments up-to-date and to start paying by direct debit.

 A Liability Order gives us the authority of the Court to recover monies by the following methods:

-If, on the date of the hearing the amount has not been paid in full, an officer from the Recovery Team will attend the Court to present our case.
-We will have to prove that all the necessary procedures have been adhered to.
+If, on the date of the hearing the amount has not been paid in full, we will attend the Court to present our case.
+We will have to prove that all necessary procedures have been adhered to.
 It is normal practice to ask for Liability Orders in bulk.
-However, if an individual does attend the Court to dispute the evidence, he/she must be allowed to put his/her case forward.
-If it is accepted by the Magistrates that he/she has not adhered to the necessary procedures as the law dictates, the Magistrates have no choice but to make the Liability Order.
+If the customer attends Court to dispute the evidence, they must be allowed to put their case forward.
+If the Magistrates agree that the customer has not adhered to the necessary procedures, they have to make the Liability Order.
 Liability Orders are for our sole use and remain our property.
-A Notice of Liability Order and the Request for Information Form (PDF: 110Kb / 4 pages) will be sent out on the same day as the Hearing by the Recovery Team.
+The following documents will be sent out on the same day as the Hearing by the Recovery Team:

 Request for Information

-The Request for Information Form which is sent out following the Liability Order hearing requires that certain information is supplied to the us within 14 days.
-Failure to supply the information, or to supply false information, is a criminal offence and, if found guilty, carries a substantial fine.
-On the form we have included a section which allows the customer to enter into an arrangement to clear the outstanding balance by the end of the financial year.
+The Request for Information form requires that certain information is supplied to us.
+Information is required within 14 days.
+Failure to supply the information, or to supply false information, is a criminal offence.
+If found guilty, it carries a substantial fine.
+The form allows the customer to enter into an arrangement with us to clear the outstanding balance.
+This must be done by the end of the financial year.
 If this arrangement is acceptable to us, and is maintained by the customer, no further action is required.
-If the form is not returned, a reminder will be sent which may be followed by a summons to appear at Court.
+If the form is not returned, a reminder will be sent.
+This may be followed by a summons.
 The summons is hand-delivered by a Recovery Officer, or posted by Recorded Delivery.
-A further Request for Information form is enclosed, giving the customer another chance to supply the information.
+A further Request for Information form is enclosed.
+The form gives the customer another chance to supply the information.
 If the form is returned before the Court date, the case will be withdrawn.
 If the information is not supplied, the Magistrates will hear the evidence and may impose a fine and award costs on behalf of us.

-Local arrangements are offers of payment which have been made to us to clear the outstanding Council Tax by the end of the financial year.
-We can be fairly flexible, in that the arrangements can be weekly, fortnightly, or monthly.
-If the arrangement is accepted by the Recovery Team and maintained by the customer, no further action is required.
+Local arrangements are offers of payment made to us to clear the outstanding Council Tax.
+This must be done by the end of the financial year.
+Arrangements can be weekly, fortnightly, or monthly.
+If the arrangement is accepted by us and maintained by the customer, no further action is required.
 If the customer fails to maintain the arrangement, we have several options at our disposal as to how to recover the money.

 Attachment of Earnings

-- A copy is sent to the employer with a note stating that further information can be requested from the Recovery Team (contact details are given below).
-On receipt of the Attachment of Earnings Order, the employer is asked to complete it and return in the enclosed prepaid envelope the confirmation slip (PDF: 5Kb)
+- A copy is sent to the employer stating that further information can be requested from us.
+Contact details are given below.
+On receipt of the Order, the employer is asked to complete and return the Order.
+See the confirmation slip (PDF: 5Kb).

-- A copy is posted out to the employee with an explanation on the back about the Attachment of Earnings Order: Duties of Debtors (PDF: 10Kb / 1 page)
+- A copy is posted to the employee.
+Read the Attachment of Earnings Order: Duties of Debtors (PDF: 10Kb / 1 page).

-The employer has to apply the Attachment of Earnings Order as instructed and send the deducted money to us by the 19th of the following month.
-The Attachment of Earnings Order runs until the debt is cleared.
+The employer has to apply the Order as instructed.
+The employer must send the deducted money to us by the 19th of the following month.
+The Order runs until the debt is cleared.

 Attachment of Benefits

 If an arrangement fails, or is not offered, we can attach certain benefits that a person may be receiving.
-Although we can apply to attach a person's benefit, the decision to do so rests with the Department for Work and Pensions.
-They will be aware what the person is receiving and whether, or not, the attachment is acceptable.
+The decision to do so rests with the Department for Work and Pensions.
+They will be aware of what the person is receiving and whether the attachment is acceptable.
 We can presently attach a person's:

 Attachment of Allowances